cvf-bcn-gituser/bass-critic/README.md

 test_linear_regression.py .- ( This shall be moved to Noteboks)

-The second  sections contains Jupyter Notebooks for obtaining plots generated from first section.
+The second  sections shall contains Jupyter Notebooks for obtaining plots generated from first section.